Study smarter with Fiveable

 A manufacturing company is accused of both polluting a local river and misclassifying employees as independent contractors.
 Which two regulatory frameworks apply, and which agencies would investigate?

-If an FRQ describes a company that developed a new manufacturing process and asks how they should protect it, what factors would determine whether a patent or trade secret is the better choice?
+A company developed a new manufacturing process and wants to protect it.
+What factors would determine whether a patent or trade secret is the better choice?

 Which laws would a company need to comply with when conducting an initial public offering (IPO), and why do these regulations exist?